muzakkk/pythonnote/README.md

-It's a tooooough corner
+*It's a tooooough corner

-where muzakkk is marching to a dangerous python world...
+where muzakkk is marching to a dangerous python world...*

+个人环境：windows 9+ Dell xps13